Internal gravity waves in stratified flows with and without vortical modes: Results

-To observe more precisely the dispersion in spatiotemporal scales, we represent the ratio $\Eequi(k_h, k_z, \omega)/ \max\limits_{\omega} E(k_h, k_z, \omega)$ on Figure~\ref{fig:omega-L}, which indicates how the energy is distributed among temporal scales for a given spatial scale.
-For a system of weakly nonlinear internal gravity waves, we should observe a pic of $\Eequi/E$ around $\omega = \ok$ (for the energy to be concentrated around the linear frequency), whose maxima should be close to unity (for the energy to be concentrated in waves modes).
-For these simulations, we observe that the concentration of energy around the linear frequency mostly depends on the ratio $k/k_b$.
-As expected, the pics of energy around $\omega = \ok$ is more pronounced when $k \ll k_b$.
-This is an indication that linear waves effectively dominate only if $k \ll k_b$, with or without vortical modes.
-When $k \simeq k_b$, energy starts to spread at all temporal scales.
-We note that removing vortical modes from the dynamics helps to concentrate $\Eequi$ in temporal scales since temporal spectra tend to be more picked at intermediate $k/k_b$.
-For more, simulations without vortical modes naturally have bigger $\Eequi/E$ at all spatial and temporal scales (Figure~\ref{fig:omega-L}$(d)$) when compared to simulations with vortical modes (Figure~\ref{fig:omega-L}$(c)$). \\
+To observe more precisely the dispersion in temporal scales, we represent the ratio $\Eequi(k_h, k_z, \omega)/ \max\limits_{\omega} E(k_h, k_z, \omega)$ for some $(k_h,k_z)$ on Figure~\ref{fig:omega-L}, which indicates how the energy is distributed among temporal scales for a given spatial scale.
+For a system of weakly nonlinear internal gravity waves, we should observe a peak of $\Eequi/\max\limits_{\omega} E$ around $\omega = \ok$ (for the energy to be concentrated around the linear frequency), whose maxima should be close to unity (for the energy to be concentrated in waves modes).
+We observe that the concentration of energy around the linear frequency mostly depends on the ratio $k/\kb$.
+As expected, the pics of energy around $\omega = \ok$ is more pronounced when $k \ll \kb$.
+This is an indication that linear waves are important if $k \ll \kb$, with or without vortical modes.
+When $k \simeq \kb$, the energy spreads over a broader range of temporal scales.
+We note that removing vortical modes from the dynamics helps to concentrate $\Eequi$ in temporal scales since temporal spectra tend to be more sharp.
+Simulations without vortical modes naturally have bigger $\Eequi/\max\limits_{\omega} E$ (Figure~\ref{fig:omega-L}$\rm (b)$) when compared to simulations with vortical modes (Figure~\ref{fig:omega-L}$\rm (a)$).

-A way to measure the distribution of energy in temporal scales is to compute the empirical frequency $\oemp$ and the deviation from linear waves frequency $\delta \omega$, computed with the waves energy spectra.
-Here, we estimate them using the equipartition energy spectra such that
+A way to measure the dispersion of energy in temporal scales is to compute the deviation from linear waves frequency $\delta \omega$.
+We estimate it using the equipartition energy spectrum and defining the following measure,